captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Finally.
 ---
 ## LISSETTE:
-And she sent me to this specialist
+And she sent me to a specialist
 ---
 and so I went to the specialist and they.
 ---
+template: overlap
 ## PETER:
 Did you tell me you were doing that?
----

 ## LISSETTE:
 No?
 ---
-I donno I don’t think?
+No, I don’t think?
 ---
-Anyway they did all these tests
----
-like lots of tests and they.
+Anyway they did all these tests like lots of tests and they.
 ---
 ## PETER: